 Written for claimants and their advisers, CPAG’s annually updated Handbook is the definitive guide to all welfare benefits and tax credits.
-The new edition has been expanded to cover the sweeping changes to the benefit system taking place in 2013/14.
-This is the year when you will need the Handbook by your side at all times!
+Read user comments on the current edition.

-Also included this year are full details on personal independence payment, the new benefit cap and rent restrictions.
-It has improved information on claiming and getting paid, and more tactical information to help users navigate the complexities of the system and enforce their rights under the new claimant responsibilities and sanctions regime.
+This edition gives comprehensive advice about entitlement in 2014/15, and helps you understand the recent sweeping changes in the benefits and tax credits system including the new personal independence payment, the gradual roll-out of universal credit, the benefit cap and rent restrictions.
+It includes information on claiming and getting paid, and tactical information to help users navigate the complexities of the system and enforce their rights.

 The Handbook explains: